 1913 A. Wander Ltd build a factory to manufacture Ovaltine in the Gade valley, on a site sitting between Kings Langley and Abbots Langley.

-1914-18 Around 700 men and women from Abbots Langley and Bedmond served in the Great War; over 100 of those from Hunton Bridge, Leavesden and Kings Langley are included.
+1914-18 Around 700 men and women from Abbots Langley and Bedmond served in the Great War (over 1000 if those from Hunton Bridge, Leavesden and Kings Langley are included).

 1924 Abbots Langley Guides founded.

 1935 Abbots Langley Bowling Club established at the location still used today.